Alopecia Fungal Infection: Causes, Symptoms, and Treatment

 Hygiene and Lifestyle Tips

-Good hygiene practices lower the risk of fungal infection hair loss.
-Keep the scalp clean and dry, avoid sharing personal items, and wash linens regularly.
-At Kopelman Hair, we stress that small changes in routine can greatly reduce infection risks.
+Solid hygiene habits cut the risk of reinfection.
+Keep the scalp clean and dry, avoid sharing personal items, and wash linens and towels regularly.

-Preventing Scarring and Understanding Hair Loss Types
+Preventing Scarring and Understanding Loss Types

 How to Avoid Recurrence